ngosang/docker-amule/README.md

 As workaround, we have implemented a cron scheduler to restart aMule from time to time.
 To enable this mod set these environment variables:
 * `MOD_AUTO_RESTART_ENABLED=true`
 * `MOD_AUTO_RESTART_CRON=0 6 * * *` => Cron mask is configurable.
 In the example it restarts everyday at 6:00h.

+### Auto share mod

+By default, aMule only shares "incoming" directory and shared folders cannot be selected in the Web UI

+We have added this option in the Docker image.
+The configuration is updated when the container starts.
+Note that sub-directories are also shared!
+* `MOD_AUTO_SHARE_ENABLED=true`
+* `MOD_AUTO_SHARE_DIRECTORIES=/incoming;/my_movies` => List of directories separated by semicolon ';'.
+Subdirectories will be shared too.